 In an official press briefing, the White House confirmed that the American President will meet with the Saudi Crown Prince, Mohammed Bin Salman, during his participation in the GCC+3 Summit, in Jeddah, in July.
 The face-to-face encounter between President Biden and Prince Mohammed is, allegedly, the most important event of the whole visit.
 If successfully accomplished this will mark a whole new era in the relationship between the United States and Saudi Arabia, which will erase the effects of the flawed policy that Biden adopted towards the region during his first two years in office, and will be positively reflected on the serving the interests of the United States and the Middle East countries.

 A Lesson from History

-Around the same timing, one century ago, the World Wars (1914-1945) marked the death of an old world and the rebirth of a whole new one.
-It was not an easy process, but eventually it resulted into a world capable of coexisting under one universal system of governance, represented by the United Nations.
+Around the same time, one century ago, the World Wars (1914-1945) marked the death of an old world and the rebirth of a whole new one.
+It was not an easy process, but eventually, it resulted in a world capable of coexisting under one universal system of governance, represented by the United Nations.
 This was a unipolar system, wherein the United States of America acted as the one great power that enjoyed the greatest cultural, economic, political, and military influence over the world for more than seven decades.
-The current cluster of health, economic, and security crises, on the global stage, is causing an effect similar to that of the World Wars, in terms with its huge influence on changing the balance of power in the world.
+The current cluster of health, economic, and security crises, on the global stage, is causing an effect similar to that of the World Wars, in terms of its huge influence on changing the balance of power in the world.
 It is still in the hands of the Biden Administration to keep the United States on the top as the most powerful country, or simply leave the court open for eastern rivals – Russia and China – to emerge as the new superpowers of the newly emerging world.
 The policy that the Biden Administration is going to adopt towards the Middle East, in the next half of his first term, is the determining factor in this world game of chess.